General Terms and Conditions of the organiser

 3. Entry to the festival site

-Entry to the festival site is permitted only either with valid entry ticket or with an attached, undamaged festival wristband accompanied by the associated entry ticket or with valid festival pass.
+Entry to the festival site is only permitted with either a valid entry ticket or with an attached, undamaged festival wristband accompanied by the associated entry ticket or with a valid festival pass.

 4. No entry for conspicuous attendees